Fighting violence that is directed against a person on the basis of gender

 - Advocating for the law to be enforced and ensuring that perpetrators are punished.

 The full extent of gender and sexually related violence is difficult to estimate as many will never tell their story to anyone.
 Many victims do not speak because of fear of reprisals.
 In Burundi gender and sexually related violence takes many forms.
-Among the most common are rape, sexual harassment, domestic violence and forced prostitution.
+Among the most common are domestic violence, violence based on sorcial norms and sexual violence.

 The Church is committed to supporting initiatives by the Government to fight against gender based violence.